jasperoosthoek/redux-crud-factory/README.md

 // Redux thunk is required middleware import thunk from 'redux-thunk';

 // Log each redux action without changing the state.
-Not required but allows us to see what's going on under the hood. const consoleLogReducer = (state = null, { type, ...action }) => {
+Not required but this allows us to see what's going on under the hood. const consoleLogReducer = (state = null, { type, ...action }) => {
     console.log(type, action, state);
     return state;
 }

-// The `farmAnimals` key in the `rootReducer` needs to match `objectName` above. const rootReducer = (state, action) => consoleLogReducer(combineReducers({
+const rootReducer = (state, action) => consoleLogReducer(
-    farmAnimals: farmAnimalsFactory.reducer,
+    combineReducers({
+        ...farmAnimalsFactory.reducerAsObject,
         // Add more reducers here
-})(state, action), action);
+    })(state, action),
+    action
+);

 // The `Root` component used in our React App. const Root = ({ children, initialState = {} }) => {